10 things to do in London in autumn

 5. Delve into contemporary art Frieze London

-Frieze London is also held in October, an international fair in which several carefully selected contemporary art galleries participate and which takes place in Regent's Park.
+October also sees Frieze London, an international fair with the participation of several carefully selected contemporary art galleries, which takes place in Regent's Park.
 In addition, talks and different activities are organized throughout the five days of this event.
-This international fair is also organized in New York and Los Angeles.
+This international fair is also held in New York and Los Angeles.

 - When...
 October

 6. Feel the autumn in one of the main parks of the city